 That initial glimpse of snow-capped mountains bathed in the day’s first light punches a child-like excitement right in the pit of my stomach.

 That was Saturday morning.
-By Sunday evening that child-like excitement hadn’t waned.
+By Sunday evening, that child-like excitement still hadn’t waned.

 “One more run!
-One more run!” as I got on the Village 8 chairlift one more time.
-For the sixth time.
+One more run!” as I got on the Village 8 chairlift for the sixth time...